 The Middle Ground for Setting limits

 There is a middle ground, Research shows that children who are given limits that are constructive and given with empathy feel safe and contained and ultimately develop self- regulation.

 How do you Decide what Limits are necessary?

 This is clear, safety first for himself and others.
-So don’t be frightened of giving absolutes such as respecting others without attacking them, ( no hitting, kicking, abusive language), seatbelts and road safety.
-This means you have to act immediately and take them away from a situation.
+So, don’t be frightened of giving absolutes such as respecting others without attacking them, (no hitting, kicking, abusive language), seatbelts and road safety.
+This means you must act immediately and take them away from a situation.
 The key is to do it with empathy.
 Your child is much more likely to comply if they feel understood and know that there is another opportunity to change.
-For example:

 There may need to be an immediate consequence.
 Work out what House Rules are important in your family, other than safety what do you want your children to comply with.
 More on House Rules and Consequences at my Postive Discipline Workshop

 - Don’t use long sentences…..keep it short and make direct eye contact

 - Stand close to your child